 So, travel insurance, visas, hotels, restaurants, transport, attractions, souvenirs, and everything else you can imagine are included in this cost.
 However, it is a very high value, way above what we usually spend.

 #39 Thus, we consider Jordan a very expensive country to travel to (similar to Israel, for example), mainly due to the price of tourist attractions and the visa.
 The visa costs 40 JOD (more than 50 Euros), while the main attractions are almost all costly, namely Petra, Wadi Rum, and Wadi Mujib.

 Best tricks to save on a trip to Jordan

 #40 First of all, accept that Jordan is a relatively expensive destination.
-Otherwise, you won’t enjoy the trip, especially since it’s the activities and tourist attractions that weigh the most on the costs.
+Otherwise, you won’t enjoy the trip, especially since the activities and tourist attractions weigh the most on the costs.
 Fortunately, there are some ways to save money on a trip to Jordan, such as: